ahmetb/cloud-run-faq/README.md

 You can't see the number of instances running at a time on Cloud Run.

-However, you can use the **Billable conatiner instance time** metric on Cloud Run service dashboard to infer this information.
+However, you can use the **Billable container instance time** metric on Cloud Run service dashboard to infer this information.

 Ideally you should not care about "instant value" of number of instances in a